do1fmd/BV9900Pro-optimization/magisk+microg.md

 ## Finished
 Well done, you should now have a working BV9900 Pro with Root and Nanodroid installed.
-You should have a look at [well known bugs and their solutions](/bugfixes.md).
+You should have a look at [other well known bugs and their solutions](/bugfixes.md).
 Afterwards you can start [Debloating](/debloat.md).